Poached salmon is wonderfully moist and delicate. This easy recipe takes just 20 minutes, making it the perfect stress-free weeknight dinner.

 Ingredients

-- Dill: I place it in the bottom of the pan, then place the fish fillets on top.
+- Dill: I place it at the bottom of the pan, then place the fish fillets on top.

 - To season: Kosher salt, black pepper, and garlic powder.

-- I prefer garlic powder to minced garlic in this recipe because it coats the salmon more evenly.
+- I prefer garlic powder to minced garlic because it coats the salmon more evenly.

 Serving Suggestions